 5/12/2022 - The Wagoner County Sheriff's Office will participate in the Nationwide enforcement campaign to remind people to wear their seatbelts.
 This period will

 Welcome to Wagoner County!
-Located in Oklahoma’s northeastern region, Wagoner County was created in 1907.
+Located in Oklahoma's northeastern region, Wagoner County was created in 1907.
 Surrounding counties include Rogers and Mayes to the north, Cherokee on the east, Muskogee and Okmulgee on the south and Tulsa on the west.
-According to the 2010 U.S. Census, Wagoner County is the 2nd fastest county for population growth, with a population of 73,085.
-In 2017, the population for Wagoner County grew to 78,657.
+According to the 2020 U.S. Census, Wagoner County is one the fastest counties in Oklahoma for population growth, with a population of 80,981.
+As of July 2021, the population for Wagoner County is estimated at 84,050.
 Most of our population growth is seen on the West side of the county.

 We hope you find Wagoner County Sheriff's Office website insightful, useful and informative.
 We strongly believe an informed public is a safer public.
 The information provided on this website will help deter criminals and their crime which will create a safer place to live and work.

 The men and women of Wagoner County Sheriff's Office are dedicated to serve the citizens of our county and consider it an honor to do so.